elephantscale/es-training-new/course-outlines/elasticsearch.md

 ## Audience
 Architects, Developers, Administrators

-## Course Prerequesites
+## Course Prerequisites
- *  Be able to navigate Linux command lines
+ *  Be able to navigate Linux command line
- *  Basic knowledge of command line Linux editors (VI / nano)
+ *  Basic knowledge of command line Linux editors (vi or nano)

 ## Lab Environment:
 Working environment will be provided for students.
-Students would only need an SSH client and a browse.
+Students would only need an SSH client and a browser.

 Zero Install: There is no need to install software on students' machines.